 John E. Larsh Jr. Award for Mentorship

 Nominations will be solicited from the Gillings School of Global Public Health community at large.
-Nominations are to be submitted online via Qualtrics survey and must be received by April 1, 2015.
+Nominations are to be submitted online via Qualtrics survey and the deadline will be in spring 2016.

 The Academic Programs Committee will review all nominations.

 The Committee will request from the department of the nominee the following information, relevant to his/her mentoring activities in the School:

 If not included in the CV, the department or nominee must provide the following information for the past ten years, including NAMES of students involved for EACH category below.

 - A list of the total number of doctoral student dissertations the nominee has personally supervised (or is in the process of supervising)

 - A list of the total number of doctoral student committees on which the nominee has served, including names of the students involved

 - A list of the total number of doctoral students the nominee has mentored in other ways